 Since first cracking open this site in 2014, there have been two drag queens (thus making his mother very proud), a sexual deviant, a man who frightens children, a Catholic priest, a camp theatrical agent and a mad professor.
-Since being represented by Agent Lawrence at Wintersons, he has been the right-hand Twix manager for a Russian commercial, a butler for Richards Russian tea (there’ll be no getting away from Tim on Kazakh telly), a moustachioed John Cleese character for Irish Life, a Grandpa for Kinder Eggs and Mr Claus (or Father Christmas, as we know him here) opposite Janet McTeer’s Mrs Claus in the spectacular 2016 Marks & Spencer’s Christmas commercial.
-For Christmas 2017, Tim plays Grandpa (to granddaughter Brooke Haynes) in the Asda Imaginarium commercial.
+Since being represented by Agent Lawrence at Wintersons, he has been the right-hand Twix manager for a Russian commercial, a butler for Richards Russian tea (twice), a moustachioed John Cleese character for Irish Life, a Grandpa for Kinder Eggs and Mr Claus (or Father Christmas, as we know him here) to Janet McTeer’s Mrs Claus in the spectacular 2016 Marks & Spencer’s Christmas commercial.
+For Christmas 2017, Tim played Grandpa (to granddaughter Brooke Haynes) in the Asda Imaginarium commercial.
 During the same week, on the centenary of the Balfour Declaration, the chilling short film 100, Balfour Road was launched.
 Tim plays Sir Arthur Balfour (with moustache, pipe and walking stick).
 This has entailed Tim delivering an apology on behalf of the British Empire to a thousand Palestinians gathered in Milan.
 Christmas 2018 saw Tim as a grouchy old Scrooge in Currys PC World but last year saw the the star of M&S reduced almost to a black hole with half a second silhouetted on a sofa for a sports promo…

 Having performed in so many pantos and Christmas shows, Tim has no fear of teenagers.
-In the world outside, Tim has taught “Drama” (whatever that is) and now specialises in LAMDA coaching in Acting, Devising and Public Speaking for International students.
+In the world outside, Tim has taught “Drama” (whatever that is) and coached Grade 8 LAMDA in Acting, Devising and Public Speaking for International students.
 He also potters about the countryside giving “interesting talks” to Probus, Women’s Institute and Rotary Club groups.

 For further comedy insights into some of the jobs mentioned, have a look at the actorish blogs section.